What is CLAT Cutoff?

 1. Exam Difficulty:

-It is a crucial factor affecting the cut-off score—a more difficult test tends to result in a lower cut-off score and vice versa is applicable when the difficulty level is on the easier side.
+It is a crucial factor affecting the cut-off score.
+A more difficult test tends to result in a lower cut-off score, and vice versa is applicable when the difficulty level is on the easier side.

 2. Number of Applicants: